-A max-block that results in a load-balanced schedule can be determined by determining an n-dimensional rectangular region of P write blocks, each handled by a different I/O process.
-The read blocks that cover this region form the max-block.
+A Max block that results in a load-balanced schedule can be determined by determining an n-dimensional rectangular region of P write blocks, each handled by a different I/O processor.
+The read blocks that cover this region form the Max block.

-A max-block that covers P consecutive write blocks along the fastest varying dimension form a simple load balanced schedule.
-However, such a scheme does not take advantage of the flexibility available in choosing the max-block so as to contribute to a global optimal solution.
+A Max block that covers P consecutive write blocks along the fastest varying dimension form a simple load balanced schedule.
+However, such a scheme does not take advantage of the flexibility available in choosing the Max block so as to contribute to a global optimal solution.
 For example, the above scheme would not perform well if the target blocking had a very different orientation.
-A simple heuristic would be to choose a max-block that aligns with the target block.
+A simple heuristic would be to choose a Max block that aligns with the target block.

-In the algorithm design, the max-block was defined
+In the algorithm design, the Max block was defined first, and other parameters such as memory cost were defined in terms of the Max block.
+A choice in the Max block determination affects other costs and hence the optimal solution.

-first, and other parameters such as memory cost were defined in terms of the max block.
-A choice in the maxblock determination affects other costs and hence the optimal solution.
+Here, we discuss an algorithm to enumerate all possible load balanced Max blocks.
+Currently, the implementation chooses any load balanced block.
+Generation of an optimal solution together with the Max block is not dealt with in this paper.

-We discuss an algorithm to enumerate all possible load balanced max-blocks.
-Currently, the implementation chooses any load balanced max-block.
-Choosing the most appropriate load balanced max-block is not dealt with here.
+The algorithm is shown in Fig. 6.
+It is based on the observation that the round-robin distribution enables partitioning of the entire array into load-balanced Max blocks of the same size and shape.
+If a partition results in the Max block at the origin of the array being load-balanced, all the Max blocks in the partition are guaranteed to be load balanced.

-The algorithm is shown in Fig. 7.
-It is based on the observation that the round-robin distribution enables partitioning of the entire array into load-balanced max-blocks of the same size and shape.
-If a partition results in the max-block at the origin of the array being load-balanced, all the max-blocks in the partition are guaranteed to be load balanced.
+The algorithm can be viewed as a factorization of P to

-The algorithm can be viewed as a factorization of P to be assigned to different dimensions.
-The factor assigned to a dimension is the number of write blocks along that dimension to be covered by the max block.
+be assigned to different dimensions.
+The factor assigned to a dimension is the number of write blocks along that dimension to be covered by the Max block.

 The algorithm represents the array size indirectly using an offset vector.
 An offset vector is an n-dimensional vector, in which the i-th element represents the number of distance between two write blocks along that dimension in a linearization of the array into write blocks.
-For example, for a $10 \times 10$ array, blocked using $3 \times 3$ tiles, the offset vector is (1,4).
+For example, for a 10×10 array, blocked using 3×3 tiles, the offset vector is (1, 4).
 The offset is always one along the fastest varying dimension.
 Along the next dimension, it is the number of blocks in all lower dimensions, which is four here.
-In the algorithm the offset is represented modulo the number of I/O processes.
-Thus, with two I/O processes the offset vector in the above example would be (1,0).
-In this form, the offset vector also represents the I/O processes that handle the blocks adjacent to the block at origin, along each dimension.
+In the algorithm the offset is represented modulo the number of I/O processors.
+Thus, with two I/O processors the offset vector in the above example would be (1, 0).
+In this form, the offset vector also represents the I/O processors that handle the blocks adjacent to the block at origin, along each dimension.

-The offset along a dimension can be used to determine the number of different I/O processes that handle blocks, if one traverses the array along that dimension.
-In the above example, if the blocks are identified using a row-column pair, all blocks along the column (0,\) are handled by I/O process zero.
-In fact, an offset of zero along a dimension implies that all blocks along that dimension are handled by the same I/O process.
+The offset along a dimension can be used to determine the number of different I/O processors that handle blocks, if one traverses the array along that dimension.
+In the above example, if the blocks are identified using a rowcolumn pair, all blocks along the column (0, ) are handled by I/O processor zero.
+In fact, an offset of zero along a dimension offset of zero along a dimension implies that all blocks along that dimension are handled by the same I/O processor.